flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 Put on shades, the future is bright.
 The current version 1.0.7 isn't even the beginning.
 I have many things planned, ranging from beautification of the UI over little features for more consistency and convenience up to extensions that will vastly expand what one can possibly do with Flowlist.

-From now on, I'll let users decide what feature I'm gonna add next.
+From now on, I let users decide what feature I'm gonna add next.
 As soon as I've set up the online voting, you'll find the link **here** and at <a href="/flowlist/" target="_blank">flowlistapp.com</a>.

-These are just five of the more basic ideas that I think would add great value:
+Here are just five of the more basic ideas that I think would add great value:

 ### 4.1. iOS App for iPhone and iPad